-All students in Health & Safety Education and Human & Protective Services programs must show evidence of a physical examination prior to the beginning of the first semester and complete the Health History Form.
+Students in a number of the Health & Safety Education and Human & Protective Services programs may be required to show evidence of a physical examination prior to the beginning of the first semester and complete the Health History Form.
 Most of the programs require immunity to certain diseases.
-Applicants must check with the Health & Safety Education and Human & Protective Services Centers after acceptance into his/her program.
-Their physician must mail examination results directly to the Health & Safety Education and Human & Protective Services Centers.
-Forms are provided.
+Applicants must check with the Schools of Health & Safety Education or Human & Protective Services after acceptance into his/her program for the appropriate requirements, forms, and procedures.
 Under no circumstances are students assigned to the clinical area until this requirement is met.

 Specific programs in the Health & Safety Education and Human & Protective Services Centers may also require or recommend that students be immunized against certain diseases, e.g., hepatitis and varicella.
 Vaccines for hepatitis are available through a contracted agency at the student’s expense.
 Since the hepatitis immunization series is given over a period of several months, it is recommended that students begin the series no later than August 1st of a given academic year.In the case of accidental exposure, the student is responsible for all costs, e.g., Hepatitis B vaccine, office/emergency room visits and tests.
 There are no exceptions to this policy.